ORNL/curifactory/sphinx/source/reports.rst

     :scale: 60%

     An experiment metadata section.
-The hashes are the hash strings that are used to prefix cached data from records using that argset.
+The hashes are the hash strings that are used to prefix cached data from records using that parameter set.

 .. figure:: images/report_reportables.png